 How major emitters are acting on climate change

 The world’s countries have all signed the Paris Agreement, including major current and future emitters of greenhouse gases such as China and India.
 These countries are already acting on climate change, and are increasingly seeing that opportunities exist for them and their citizens in building a zero-carbon future and a growing, green economy.

-China is currently committed to reach a peak in its CO2 emissions by 2030 under the Paris Agreement, although recent studies suggest they may achieve this much earlier,.
+In 2020, China committed to reaching carbon neutrality by 2060, as well as reaching a peak in its CO2 emissions before 2030, although recent studies suggest they may achieve this much earlier,.
 The country reduced coal mining capacity by 400 million tonnes since 2016, with aims to reduce it further by 2020,.
 Thanks to this reduction and to large increases in renewable energy generation, as well as measures to improve energy efficiency, China’s consumption of coal and associated emissions appears to be plateauing.
 China is also leading the world in electric vehicle (EV) production and sales, with its auto sector making a positive impact on other sectors by advancing innovation and bringing down costs for EVs around the world.

 However, while these actions have contributed to reducing the rate at which Chinese emissions are growing, the actual level of emissions are still increasing due to investment in new coal-fired power stations and the use of fossil fuels in industrial sectors like steel and cement.
 China’s investments in fossil-fuel based infrastructure in neighbouring countries through the Belt and Road Initiative are also likely to cause a lot of additional greenhouse gas emissions.